 In the age of information overload, it is extremely important to stand out from the flood of information, if you are a blogger and you pump out content daily, you are familiar with the word thumbnail.
 A thumbnailpost is the feature image that goes with your blog.
+You can easily create a thumbnail post by using a thumbnail maker.
 It is the image that is linked with your article wherever you share the link.
 It resonates with the core message of your blog and it helps you to draw the attention of your readers.
 With a creatively designed thumbnailpost you will be able to get more clicks on your article.
 Thus, it is very important to create a thumb stopping thumbnail.
 In the following, we will discuss the 7 tips for a creatively designed thumbnail post.

 Color resonates a lot of messages.
 Each of the colors has a specific mood of its own.
 While designing your thumbnail post, consider using the color that goes with your brand as well as with the message you are trying to communicate.

 Vibrant and bold colors such as

 stands out from other colors and create a lasting impression.
 While you are designing your thumbnail post, keep the message you are trying to give in mind.
 Based on that, use the necessary colors.